 Anyone can have an interview that does not go to plan.
 That is one of the reasons we give you two opportunities and two interviewers in each interview.
 If you feel that the interview did not go well, please remember that we are aware of how stressful they can be and that this part of the admissions process is not more important than any other.
 A 'bad' interview is not the end of your application.

-These two short films that may help you with your interview preparation.
-You may also want to explore the extra guidance and resources we have under our access to Higher Education pages.
+These two short films below may help you with your interview preparation.
+You may also want to explore the extra guidance and resources we have under our Resources and Homerton College Outreach pages.